 Steve "Woody" Culleton is currently serving a third term of office, first elected November 2, 2004, re-elected on November 4, 2008, and again on November 6, 2012.
 Woody has served as Mayor and Vice Mayor more than a couple of times.
 His pledge to the citizens has been, "To ask the tough questions and tell the truth."

-Woody Culleton has lived in Paradise for over thirty years with his wife Maureen and is an avid supporter of various youth groups and nonprofit organizations, Paradise Boys and Girls Club, Gold Nugget Museum, Paradise Performing Art Center (PPAC) and the Paradise Chocolate Fest to name a few.
+Woody Culleton has lived in Paradise for over thirty years with his wife Maureen and is an avid supporter of various youth groups and nonprofit organizations, Paradise Boys and Girls Club, Gold Nugget Museum, and the Paradise Performing Art Center (PPAC) to name a few.
 He is also involved with the League of California Cities as an officer and immediate Past President of the Sacramento Valley Division representing 58 cities in 18 counties.
 He also serves on the League's Employee Relations Policy Committee.
 Woody volunteers with many community service groups and is always ready to lend a hand when asked to help with a project.

 SCOTT LOTTER, Council Member